b13/distributed-flysystem/README.md

 	RewriteRule ^.*$ %{ENV:CWD}index.php?eID=flysystem [QSA,L]

+## Caveats

+It is expected that the `rootPath` variable is set to the folder of the public directory of TYPO3's installation.

 ## License

 As TYPO3 Core, _distributed flysystem_ is licensed under GPL2 or later.
 See the LICENSE file for more details.